 COVID-19 Resources to Support Accurate Translation

-There is an immediate need to keep non-English-speaking members of the community informed about public health guidelines.
+As the pandemic rages on, language is more important than ever.
+Non-English-speaking members of the community must be informed about public health guidelines.
 People need to understand social distancing protocols, and what to do if they get sick.
-There is also an acute need for people in affected areas to remain informed about unemployment, housing rights, meal distribution, and other community resources.
-Without access to dependable information that they can understand, limited English proficient individuals are at risk of not understanding the steps they must take to protect themselves and their communities.
+It is also important for people in affected areas to remain informed about reopening guidelines, unemployment, housing rights, meal distribution, and other local resources.
+Without access to dependable information that they can understand, limited English proficient individuals are at risk of not understanding the steps they must take to protect themselves and others.

 The pandemic also impacts the daily interactions businesses have with their employees, clients, and communities.
-Companies are reinventing their businesses, testing new processes, and rolling out the training needed to get staff up and running fast.
+Companies are reinventing their businesses, testing new processes, and rolling out the training needed to support remote workforces.
 For many, this means translating company-wide communications into multiple languages.

 Translating COVID-19-related materials poses challenges.
 The pandemic introduced specific terms and phrases that must be translated effectively and used consistently.

 SARS-CoV-2.
 Flattening the curve.
 Dry cough.
 Social distancing measures.
-Over the past weeks, we have all become overly familiar with the new coronavirus lexicon.
-But not all words can be easily translated into other languages.
-Organizations are now faced with the challenge of communicating many new COVID-19-related concepts.
+Over the past months, we have all become overly familiar with the new coronavirus lexicon.
+But not all words translate easily into other languages.
+Organizations are faced with the challenge of communicating many new COVID-19-related concepts.
 This process entails establishing the most appropriate translations for specific terms and phrases, and using them consistently across materials.

-Download the COVID-19 glossary here in Excel format.
+Download the COVID-19 glossary here in Excel format (includes all languages).

-A glossary is a valuable linguistic resource as it provides a central, searchable place to store approved translations.
-When a glossary is compiled, translations for specific phrases are established and approved upfront.
-Then, translators are prompted to use the pre-approved terms when they appear in the text.
+A glossary is a valuable linguistic resource as it provides a central, searchable place to store translations.
+When a glossary is compiled, translations for specific phrases are established and approved up front.
 This system helps achieve accurate, consistent translations across materials, ultimately improving uniformity and impact in messaging.

 To accompany the glossary, listed below are websites that provide additional resources to help organizations keep informed and respond to the challenges they’re facing.